east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/README.md

 * [Service alerts](ServiceAlerts.md)
 * [Banners](Banners.md)

+The solution is broken up into several subprojects:

+* `Escc.EastSussexGovUK.Umbraco.Web` is the main Umbraco website.
+* `Escc.EastSussexGovUK.Umbraco.Api` is a separate copy of Umbraco which hosts the Examine index for jobs data.
+See [Jobs](Jobs.md).
+* `Escc.Jobs.SendAlerts` sends job alerts when run as a scheduled task.
+* `Escc.EastSussexGovUK.Umbraco` contains any code which needs to be shared between two or more of the above projects.

 ## Development setup steps

 1. From an Administrator command prompt, run `app-setup-dev.cmd` to set up a site in IIS.